000600/StrokeClassifier/README.md

 ## The Dataset
 The dataset can be found at this link: https://www.kaggle.com/datasets/jillanisofttech/brain-stroke-dataset.
 Credit for the dataset collection goes to **whxna-0615**, **stpete_ishii**, and others on *Kaggle*.
 It describes whether or not a person will have a stroke (encoded as 0 or 1) based on multiple factors, including:
-- Minimum estimated diameter
+- Age
-- Maximum estimated diameter
+- Hypertension (0 : no pateint hypertension, 1 : hypertension within patient)
 - Relative velocity
 - Absolute magnitude

 Note that the initial dataset is biased (this statistic can be found on the data's webpage); it contains 90.3% representation of non-hazardous objects (encoded as 0's in this model) and only 9.7% representation of hazardous objects (encoded as 1's in this model).
 This issue is solved within the classifier file using SMOTE, which oversamples the minority class within the dataset.